open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 ## Glossary

-_Meaning_ what the events are saying

-_Interpretation_ how we produce information from meaning

-_Metric instrument_ has a name

-_Metric attribute_ is a qualifier, can have many, they are independent

-_Metric data stream_ is a variable
+_Meaning_: Metrics API events have a semantic definition that dictates the meaning of the event, in particular how to interpret the integer or floating point number value passed to the API.

+_Interpretation_: How we extract information from metrics data using the semantics of the API and the semantics of the OTLP data points.

+_Metric instrument_ is a named instrument, belonging to an instrumentation library, declared with one of the OpenTelemtetry Metrics API instruments.
+For the purpose of this text, it is a Counter, an UpDownCounter, or a Gauge.

+_Metric attributes_ can be applied to Metric API events, which allows interpreting the meaning of events using different subsets of attribute dimensions.

+_Metric data stream_ is a collection of data points, written by a writer, having an identity that consists of the instrument's name, the instrumentation library, resource attributes, and metric attributes.

-_Metric data points_ are items in a stream
+_Metric data points_ are the items in a stream, each has a point kind.
+For the purpose of this text, the point kind is Sum or Gauge.

-_Metric timeseries_ are the outputs
+Sum points have two options: Temporality and Monotonicity.

+_Metric timeseries_ is the output of aggregating a stream of data points for a specific set of resource and attribute dimensions.

 ## Meaning and interpretation of Counter and UpDownCounter events